pytorch/pytorch/README.md

 Build with CPU

-It's faily easy to build with CPU.
-It is recommended to build the latest baseline with Visual Studio 2019 version 16.7.6 or higher.
+It's fairly easy to build with CPU.
+Visual Studio 2019 version 16.7.6 (MSVC toolchain version 14.27) or higher is recommended.

 Build with Cuda